-Accuracy of revenues and onerous obligations in respect of fixe price contracts
+Accuracy of revenues and onerous obligations in respect of fixed-price contracts

-Refer Notes 3(h)(i) notes forming part of the Standalone Financi Statements.
+Refer Notes 3(h)(i) notes forming part of the Standalone Financial Statements.

-The Company has entered into various fixed-price software development contracts, for which revenue is recognized by the Company using the percentage of completion computed as per Input method prescribed under Ind AS 115 Revenue from Contra with Customers.
-The said revenue recognition accounting policy involves exercise of significant judgement by the management a the following factors requiring significant auditor attention:
+The Company has entered into various fixed-price software development contracts, for which revenue is recognized by the Company using the percentage of completion computed as per the Input method prescribed under Ind AS 115 Revenue from Contracts with Customers.
+The said revenue recognition accounting policy involves exercise of significant judgement by the management and the following factors requiring significant auditor attention:

-- High inherent risk around accuracy of revenue, given the customised and complex nature of these contracts and signifi involvement of IT systems. - \ High estimation uncertainty relating to determination of the progress of each contract, costs incurred till date and addition costs required to complete the remaining contract. - Identification and determination of onerous contracts and rela obligations. - \ Determination of unbilled revenue receivables and unearned revenue related to these contracts as at end of reporting peric
+- \ High inherent risk around accuracy of revenue, given the customised and complex nature of these contracts and significant involvement of IT systems. - \ High estimation uncertainty relating to determination of the progress of each contract, costs incurred till date and additional costs required to complete the remaining contract. - \ Identification and determination of onerous contracts and related obligations. - \ Determination of unbilled revenue receivables and unearned revenue related to these contracts as at end of reporting period.

-Considering the materiality of the amounts involved, and signific degree of judgement and subjectivity involved in the estimates a mentioned above, we have identified revenue recognition for fix price contracts and determination of onerous contracts and rela provisions, as a key audit matter for the current year audit.
+Considering the materiality of the amounts involved, and significant degree of judgement and subjectivity involved in the estimates as mentioned above, we have identified revenue recognition for fixed price contracts and determination of onerous contracts and related provisions, as a key audit matter for the current year audit.